Carlos-Mendoza10/functional-programming-es6-javascript/README.md

-# Make It Real - NAME OF THE PROJECT
+# Make It Real - Programación Funcional y ES6

 This is a solution to the Programación Funcional y ES6 project of the Make It Real course.